 I can’t do this

 Now that’s an interesting thought, ‘Why can’t I do this?’ – Do I need to tweak my training, my diet or is it just on off-day – everyone has them.

 I remember marathon 1, a frigging disaster, but I finished.
-If I could get through that, I can get through this.
+Marathon 2 still not great but a lot better and a PB by 35 mins.
+If I could get through those, I can get through this.
 And we’ve all had shit we’ve had to deal with in our lives, this is minor in comparison.

 I’m so unfit

 Hmmmm, how I love this one!
-Over the last couple of weeks I’ve completed a half marathon and a 16 miler.
+This year I’ve completed a few half marathons (including over the hills in Devon), a 20 miler and a marathon.
+And I started with a really low base fitness with Parkrun feeling like an effort on 1 Jan.
 Yep, only a runner would think this way.
 It’s crazy talk.